Hidnish/Milestone-Project-2-Kyoto/README.md

 ## Features

 - Designed with HTML5, CSS3, JavaScript + libraries (Bootstrap, jQuery, GSAP).
-- Responsive **navigation bar** (fixed on mobile) present throughout the page to move from one section to the other with ease.
+- Responsive **navigation bar** (fixed on mobile and Safari browser) present throughout the page to move from one section to the other with ease.
 - **Home/landing section** with auto-playing slideshow.

     <img src="assets/images/readme-img/homepage.png" alt="homepage" width="70%"/>